A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

-HallusionBench~\citep{Guan2023HallusionBenchAA} is a comprehensive evaluation benchmark that covers multiple types of hallucinations.
-HallusionBench categorizes hallucinations into two types: Visual Dependent hallucinations and Visual Supplement hallucinations, depending on the necessity of visual input.
-The former are based on visual image information, such as illusions and math, assessing the visual understanding and reasoning abilities of VLMs.
-The latter rely on external knowledge and can be answered without visual input, testing the models’ ability to balance parameter memory with image context.
-Furthermore, HallusionBench incorporates manually edited images to evaluate model robustness.
-The evaluation employs YNQs and Accuracy metric, and also introduces a Yes/No bias test to quantitatively analyze the models’ preferences.
-Experimental results show that large models generally perform poorly on HallusionBench, with GPT-4V achieving only 31.42\% accuracy.
+HallusionBench~\citep{Guan2023HallusionBenchAA} is a comprehensive benchmark evaluating two hallucination types based on visual necessity: Visual Dependent (requiring image analysis for reasoning) and Visual Supplement (reliant on external knowledge).
+By utilizing manually edited images and a Yes/No bias test, the benchmark assesses model robustness and quantitative preferences.
+Results indicate that even advanced VLMs struggle (\emph{e.g.}, GPT-4V achieving only 31.42\% accuracy) revealing a significant tendency for models to prioritize internal parametric memory over actual visual context.''

-CIEM~\citep{hu2023ciem} evaluates hallucinations related to object existence, attributes, and relationships.
-It introduces an automated benchmark construction process.
-Using image annotations as references, CIEM leverages GPT-3.5 to automatically generate YNQs.
-After sampling 4,929 images from MSCOCO~\citep{lin2014microsoft}, GPT produces 37,193 ``Yes'' questions and 35,748 ``No'' questions.
-This scale greatly exceeds that of benchmarks relying on manual construction, demonstrating the efficiency of incorporating LLMs in question generation.
-However, the construction depends on annotated multi-modal datasets and cannot be applied to raw, unannotated images, and the quality of annotations may affect the accuracy of the generated question-answer pairs.
-Utilizing MSCOCO~\citep{lin2014microsoft} dataset, the error rate is 5\% under human verification, which demonstrates the effectiveness of using LLMs in question construction.
+CIEM~\citep{hu2023ciem} targets hallucinations regarding object existence, attributes, and relationships through an automated benchmark construction pipeline.
+By leveraging MSCOCO~\citep{lin2014microsoft} annotations and GPT-3.5, it generated over 72,000 balanced YNQs, achieving a scale significantly surpassing manual benchmarks.
+While this method relies on pre-existing annotations, limiting its application to raw images, human verification confirmed a low 5\% error rate, validating the efficacy of LLM-driven generation.

 RAH-Bench~\citep{chen2023mitigating} evaluates three types of hallucinations: object classification, attributes, and relationships.
 This work collects images from the MSCOCO validation set and utilizes GPT-4 to generate 3000 YNQs based on annotations.
 Unlike works~\citep{Li2023EvaluatingOH,hu2023ciem} evaluating all YNQs using the Accuracy metric, RAH-Bench introduces False Positive (FP) Rates to assess the model's performance across different hallucination types.
 While Accuracy reflects overall correctness, False Positive Rates provide a more fine-grained diagnostic signal.
-Experimental results show that VLMs perform worse in attribute and relationship hallucinations, suggesting the need for targeted improvements in these areas.
+Experiments show that VLMs perform worse in attribute and relationship hallucinations, suggesting targeted improvements.